5 Common Spinal Injuries after a Car Accident

 Spinal Cord Injuries

-By far, spinal cord injuries are the most harmful of all spinal injuries.
+By far, spinal cord injuries, often resulting from severe spinal trauma, are the most harmful of all spinal injuries.
 Even though the spine itself is repairable, there is not yet a viable method to replace or repair the delicate nerves it protects.
 Because of this, victims must rely on experimental treatments and clinical trials to treat their injuries or hope that their injuries don’t turn out to be as severe as anticipated.
 Either way, spinal injury victims often require increased amounts of support, treatment, and guidance.

 Facet Joint Injuries

 Joints in the human body enable us to bend, twist, and move.
 Facet joints connect the vertebral segments and lubricate the joints.
-Tragically, these joints are often damaged in car accidents.
+Tragically, these joints, along with soft tissue injuries, are often damaged in car accidents.
 Victims may need to undergo surgery, physical therapy, facet injections, chiropractic treatment, and radiofrequency ablation procedures, depending on their level of pain and discomfort.
 A compensation award may be owed to victims for any medical expenses and absence from work.
 In some cases, victims may also be able to obtain an award for their pain and suffering.

 Spinal Stenosis

-Although it is not directly caused by a car accident, spinal stenosis can become symptomatic after a crash.
+Although it is not directly caused by a car accident, spinal stenosis can become symptomatic after a crash, particularly affecting areas like the lumbar spine.
 Consequently, an already deteriorating spine may worsen from the accident.
 Injured individuals might be entitled to compensation, but proving their injuries will likely require the assistance of an experienced Pennsylvania personal injury lawyer.
 A qualified personal injury attorney can guide you through the process.

 Contact Our Pennsylvania Spinal Cord Injury Lawyers Today!